Canon 700D vs Nikon D2Xs

 Studio photographers will appreciate that the Nikon D2Xs (unlike the 700D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 700D and the D2Xs have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the D2Xs have been discontinued, but can regularly be found used on ebay.
 The D2Xs was replaced by the Nikon D3X, while the 700D was followed by the Canon 750D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 700D and D2Xs can be found, respectively, in the Canon 700D Manual (free pdf) or the online Nikon D2Xs Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 700D and the Nikon D2Xs?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.